telerik/kendo-react-kb/docs/add-custom-tools-to-the-editor-and-customize-built-in-tools.md

 # Customization

 The following article contains examples for different customizations of the KendoReact Editor.
-It includes creating different custom tools or customizing existing ones.
+It includes creating different custom tools and customizing existing ones.

 ## Insert Span With a ClassName